 Freedom Pass for older people

-Your Freedom Pass is valid on all Transport for London buses (in the Greater London area) London Underground (the 'tube'), Overground and Docklands Light Railway network and London Trams at any time of day or night.
+Your Freedom Pass is valid on all Transport for London buses (in the Greater London area) London Underground (the 'tube'), Overground and Docklands Light Railway network and London Trams from 9am on weekdays and at any time on weekends and bank holidays.

 Your pass is also valid on local bus services run by other bus companies which are outside the TfL bus network.